jaicab/jaicab.github.io/styleguide/text-scope.md

 ### Images

-Images should be implemented with an `image` tag, with a `picture` wrapper when necessary.
+Images should be implemented with an `img` tag, with a `picture` wrapper when necessary.
 A short description for the image must always be provided in the `alt` attribute.

 <img src="http://placehold.it/900x300/006699/ffffff?text=Same%20width%20as%20container" alt="A placeholder image to showcase the image pattern">

-They also can be wrapped in a `figure` element with a `.u-media` class, which will make the images expand for greater visibility on bigger screens and ignore the margins on small ones.
+They also can be wrapped in a `figure` element with a `.u-media` utility class, which will make the images expand for greater visibility on bigger screens and ignore the margins on small ones.

 <figure class="u-media">
 <img src="http://placehold.it/800x250/006699/ffffff?text=Extra%20legroom" alt="A placeholder image to showcase the image pattern">